 If you aren’t familiar with the following concepts, we recommend checking out these tutorials before continuing.

-This tutorial explains how common IR communication works, as well as shows you how to set up a simple IR transmitter and receiver.
+This tutorial explains how common infrared (IR) communication works, as well as shows you how to set up a simple IR transmitter and receiver with an Arduino.

 Roshamglo Hookup Guide